-Our examples demonstrate how the combination of fragments, injections and converters can be used to build rich Web development libraries that provide convenient programming interfaces.
-Using these same building blocks, the Eliom library additionally implements uni- and bi-directional channels, progressive fetching of data, correct-by-construction links, and client-server reactive programming.
+Our examples demonstrate how the combination of fragments, injections and converters, along with the abstraction and modularity provided by the module system, can be used to build rich Web development libraries that provide convenient programming interfaces.
+While the module system and the notion of converter presented here are novel to this thesis; fragments, injections and abstraction have been leveraged in the ELIOM library for many years to build very rich structures.
+In particular, the ELIOM library provides uniand bi-directional channels, progressive fetching of data, correct-by-construction links, and client-server reactive programming.
 Interestingly, a common pattern arising across these examples (just like for our RPC and HTML examples of Sections 2.3.1 and 2.5.1) is relating server and client datatypes that differ in their structure and APIs, but that have related intuitive meaning.
 Of course, the same building blocks and patterns can be used by the programmer to implement additional components outside the ELIOM library, thus catering for their specific use cases.